iam-benjamen/iam-benjamen/README.md

 ### Hi there 👋

-- 👋 Hi, I’m Benjamen
+- 👋 Hi there, I’m Ben
 - 👀 I’m interested in people, products and technology
-- 💬 Ask me about web technologies like Java, Js & Ts
+- 💬 Ask me about web technologies like Java, Javascript & Typescript
-- 🌱 I’m currently learning Java by building some fun projects
+- 🌱 I’m currently learning Java by building some nice projects
 - 💞️ I’m looking to collaborate on opensource projects, developer tools, startup ideas
 -  📫 How to reach me areotimileyin1@gmail.com
 <!--